 Guidestar is a national database of nonprofit organizations and provides information about the operations and finances of foundations.

-Grantmakers Without Borders is a network of trustees and staff of public and private foundations as well as individual donors who practice global social change philanthropy.
-Their website has a listing of foundations and other organizations interested in international grantmaking.
+Engaged Funders for Global Equity Alliance is a network of trustees and staff of public and private foundations as well as individual donors who practice global social change philanthropy.

 Regional Associations of Grantmakers are organizations for grantmakers (and sometimes for nonprofits too) in geographic regions.
 Contact them to find out about funding resources in your area.